AI Deal Sourcing: How It Works in Practice

 Conclusion

-AI deal sourcing isn't hype.
-It's a structural shift in how advisory firms find buyers and targets.
-The technology removes blind spots, compresses timelines, and delivers coverage that's impossible to achieve manually.
-For lower and middle-market advisors, where time and resources are constrained, the leverage is real.
+AI deal sourcing is a structural shift in how advisory firms find buyers and targets.
+It removes blind spots, compresses timelines, and expands coverage in ways that are difficult to achieve manually.
+For lower and middle-market advisors, the leverage comes from combining that expanded visibility with human judgment, not replacing it.

 Ready to improve your buyer outreach?